-The reason why some people fall victim of narcissists’ hoovering and get back into a toxic relationship is because they don’t manage to recover completely and forgot the narcissist after going no contact.
+The reason why some people fall victim to narcissistic hoovering and get back into a toxic relationship is because they don’t manage to recover completely and forget the narcissist after going no contact.

-In this article I will tell you how to forget a narcissist after you have decided to go no contact.
-But before that, it’s important to understand in brief how recovery happens from a psychological point of view.
+In this article I will tell you how to erase a narcissist from your mind after you have decided to go no contact.
+But before that, it’s important to understand how recovery happens from a psychological point of view.

-Right after breaking up, each person goes through certain stages of recovery before he forgets the person he broke up with completely.
+Right after breaking up, each person goes through certain stages of recovery before they forget the person they broke up with completely.
 These stages are: denial, anger, bargaining, depression and recovery.
-You can read more about stages of recovery on this psychologytoday article.
+You can read more about stages of recovery on this Psychologytoday article.

-For example a person can get stuck in denial stage for months after getting dumped because she believes that only worthless people get dumped the way she was dumped.
-In this case, because accepting the fact that she was dumped would mean that she is unworthy.
+For example, a person can get stuck in the denial stage for months after getting dumped because she believes that only worthless people get dumped.
+In this case, accepting the fact that she was dumped would mean that she is unworthy.
 This makes her stay in denial hoping that her partner will change his mind and come back.

-Denial is usually not a big problem when someone has decided to go no contact because they usually accept the fact that the relationship has come to an end even before they leave.
+Denial is usually not a big problem when someone has decided to go no contact.
+This is because they usually accept the fact that the relationship has come to an end even before they leave.
 The stage that many people get stuck in is the anger stage.

-You may be thinking that there is nothing wrong with joining a recovery facebook group, after all people there are usually supportive but let’s see how it affects you.
+You may be thinking that there is nothing wrong with joining a recovery Facebook group, after all people on those forums are usually supportive.
+But let’s see how it affects you.
 If you were trying to forget your ex at the same time exposing yourself to events that remind you of your relationship then recovery would become impossible. see: how to make an abusive narcissist discard you.

-Because in those forums there is usually little to no professional help but people who keep talking about the bad experience they had with the narcissist, you only get exposed to reminders.
+In those forums there is usually little to no professional help but people who keep talking about the bad experience they had with a narcissist.
+This constantly exposes you to reminders.
 This can reset your recovery process whenever you are about to forget the narcissist.
-This is why you need to avoid such reminders.
+Avoiding such reminders is a crucial step of recovery.

-Don’t get this point wrongly.
+Don’t get this point wrong.
 I’m not saying that online support forums/groups are useless.
 They can be very helpful especially if you are trying to recover from emotional abuse but if your goal is to forget the narcissist ex and move on then you should avoid them.
-(See: why do narcissists seem to move on so quickly)
+See: why do narcissists seem to move on so quickly.